mit-ll-ai-technology/maite/docs/source/index.rst

 =========================================
-Welcome to maite's documentation!
+Welcome to MAITE's documentation!
 =========================================

+The Modular AI Trustworthy Engineering (MAITE) library provides common interfaces, utilities, and tooling to streamline the development of test and evaluation (T&E) capabilities, support core evaluation use cases, and allow composition of T&E tools into custom workflows.

 Installation
 ============

-The core of maite is lightweight: its only dependencies is ``typing-extensions``.
+The core of MAITE is lightweight: its only dependencies is ``typing-extensions``.
 To install it, run:

 .. code:: console